Order of the Arrow ceremonies and symbols: Induction

-After being elected or nominated, candidates may participate in a call-out ceremony to recognize those Scouts and Scouters that were selected before they attend their Ordeal.
-The call-out ceremony may be performed at summer camp, a camporee, a call-out weekend or at a unit meeting.
-Candidates subsequently participate in the induction ceremony called the Ordeal, intended to emphasize service and selflessness.
-During the induction, "candidates maintain complete silence, receive small amounts of food, work on camp improvement projects, and are required to sleep alone, apart from other campers, which teaches significant values."
-If they succeed in their ordeal the candidates are then welcomed as Ordeal members in a formal Ordeal Ceremony.
+Following the Call-Out, candidates participate in an induction weekend, intended to emphasize service and selflessness.
+At the conclusion of the weekend, the candidates become Induction members during the Induction ceremony.

 Brotherhood

-Ordeal members are entitled to all the same rights and privileges of membership in the Order as Brotherhood and Vigil Honor members—there are no ranks within the Order.
+Induction members are entitled to all the same rights and privileges of membership as Brotherhood and Vigil Honor members—there are no ranks within the Order.
 However, moving on to Brotherhood membership offers an opportunity to reaffirm one's commitment to the Order.
 Arrowmen may "seal" their membership after six months by demonstrating their knowledge of the traditions and obligations of the OA.
-They then participate in an induction ceremony and become Brotherhood members.
+They then participate in a ceremony and become Brotherhood members.

-While the Ordeal consists primarily of physical impressions, "the Brotherhood ceremony is one of the deeper and quieter mental impressions."